jayachithra/kubernetes-learning-path/README.md

-# kubernetes-workshop
+# kubernetes-learning-path
-Repo to practice kubernetes
+This repo contains all the trainings and study resources for kubernetes